microsoft/debug-adapter-protocol/specification.md

      * Values:
      * 'start': Start a new group in expanded mode.
 Subsequent output events are
      * members of the group and should be shown indented.
-     * The 'output' attribute becomes the name of the group and is not indented.
+     * The `output` attribute becomes the name of the group and is not indented.
      * 'startCollapsed': Start a new group in collapsed mode.
 Subsequent output
      * events are members of the group and should be shown indented (as soon as
      * the group is expanded).
-     * The 'output' attribute becomes the name of the group and is not indented.
+     * The `output` attribute becomes the name of the group and is not indented.
      * 'end': End the current group and decrease the indentation of subsequent
      * output events.
-     * A nonempty 'output' attribute is shown as the unindented end of the
+     * A nonempty `output` attribute is shown as the unindented end of the
      * group.
      * etc.
      */
     group?: 'start' | 'startCollapsed' | 'end';

     /**
-     * If an attribute 'variablesReference' exists and its value is > 0, the
+     * If an attribute `variablesReference` exists and its value is > 0, the
      * output contains objects which can be retrieved by passing
-     * 'variablesReference' to the 'variables' request.
+     * `variablesReference` to the `variables` request.
 The value should be less
      * than or equal to 2147483647 (2^31-1).
      */
     variablesReference?: number;

     /**
-     * An optional source location where the output was produced.
+     * The source location where the output was produced.
      */
     source?: Source;

     /**
-     * An optional source location line where the output was produced.
+     * The source location's line where the output was produced.
      */
     line?: number;

     /**
-     * An optional source location column where the output was produced.
+     * The source location's column where the output was produced.
      */
     column?: number;

     /**
-     * Optional data to report.
-For the 'telemetry' category the data will be
+     * Additional data to report.
+For the `telemetry` category the data is sent
-     * sent to telemetry, for the other categories the data is shown in JSON
+     * to telemetry, for the other categories the data is shown in JSON format.
-     * format.
      */
     data?: any;
   };